The Family Chantel

-The Family Chantel is an American reality television show that airs on TLC and follows the adventures of American Chantel Everett, her Dominican husband Pedro Jimeno, and their immediate families as they navigate an intercultural marriage.
-It is the first spin-off series of 90 Day Fiancé that follows an individual couple.
+The Family Chantel is an American reality television show that aired on TLC and followed the adventures of American Chantel Everett, her Dominican husband Pedro Jimeno, and their immediate families as they navigate an intercultural marriage.
+It was the first spin-off series of 90 Day Fiancé that followed an individual couple.

 Production

 Season one premiered on July 22, 2019.
 The series was renewed for a second season, which premiered on October 12, 2020.
 Season three premiered on October 11, 2021.
 Season four premiered on June 6, 2022.
+The series returned for its final season on Monday, November 6, 2023.

 Premise

-After Chantel and Pedro fell in love on Chantel's trip to the Dominican Republic and secretly got engaged, Pedro then went to Atlanta, Georgia, on a K-1 visa, where he and Chantel now live.
+After Chantel and Pedro, later divorced, fell in love on Chantel's trip to the Dominican Republic and secretly got engaged, Pedro then went to Atlanta, Georgia, on a K-1 visa, where he and Chantel now live.
 Their story is documented on season four of 90 Day Fiancé.
-The couple later starred on 90 Day Fiancé: Happily Ever After?.
+The couple later starred on 90 Day Fiancé: Happily Ever After? and 90 Day Fiancé: Self-Quarantined.
+Chantel's mother Karen Everett would later host her own digital series Ask Mama Chantel, and Pedro's mother Lidia Morel and sister Nicole Jimeno would join the season three cast of 90 Day Fiancé: Love in Paradise.
 The Family Chantel follows Chantel and Pedro as they work through family drama.
+Seasons two and three of The Family Chantel were accompanied by the reaction show The Family Chantel: Pillow Talk.

 Cast

 The show stars Pedro Jimeno, Chantel Everett, Karen Everett, Thomas Everett, Riverknight Everett, and Winter Everett.
-Pedro's mother and sister, Lydia Morel and Nicole Jimeno, also appear on the show.
+Pedro's mother and sister, Lidia Morel and Nicole Jimeno, also appear on the show.